 I headed to Little India.
 I could smell the spices blocks before I got there and it really got my juices going.
 Made a quick survey and flowers, such as marigolds, fruits, spices, incense, silks, and gold were for sale.

 Indian groceries were selling all kinds of canned, cellophaned and loose food stuffs.
-I quickly found the Sri Veerama Kaliamman Temple (built in 1881 – dedicated to the goddess Kali, slayer of demons) had coconut and mango leaves hanging outside the door.
-Shoes were on the ground outside and men were staring at me.
+I quickly found the outside and men were staring at me.
 I considered going inside, but aside from knowing one did not wear shoes, I did not know the protocol.
 I certainly did not want to appear disrespectful in any way, or piss off Kali, the slayer of demons.

 3 comments: